nicklassundin/Abisko-CIRC-Nuolja-Transect/README.md

 ## Instructions
 1. Data directories are put into data directory
-2. Run `Rscript repack.r` will generate files into `/repack` directory and generate debug plot in `/plot` directory.
+2. Run `Rscript script.r` will generate files into `/repack` directory and generate debug plot in `/plot` directory.
-3. Run `Rscript generate.r` will output files for contemorary and historical in `out` directory.
+3. Options will be prompted to help validate or generate files.

 ## Notes about data